 Amend Section XX: Hollis Open Space Planned Development, Section 3.
 Purpose, as follows: by adding c.
 Discourage the sprawling, land-consuming form of development usually resulting from conventional subdivision and h.
 Provide a variety of types of living spaces and environments.
 Amend Section 4.
 Applicability and Procedures in a HOSPD as follows: A. Applicability: To facilitate achievement of the goals of the Hollis Master Plan, all major subdivisions shall be presented to the Planning Board in accordance with the Hollis Open Space Planned Development (HOSPD) standards as specified in this section and in the Land Subdivision Regulations.
 In all cases it shall be assumed that a HOSPD plan is necessary to meet the goals and objectives of this section and of the Master Plan.
 Amend Section 6.
 Workforce Housing Units/Owner Occupied, paragraph 1.
 Density: The maximum number of allowable dwelling units that could be developed under the provisions outlined in Section 5.a shall be determined following the standard practice for a Market Rate Housing development.
-Once the number of HOSPD lots has been determined and agreed to by the Planning Board then that lot figure may be increased by up to 40 20% if it is shown that construction of workforce housing would otherwise not be economically viable.
-These additional lots shall be designated as workforce housing units/owner occupied.
+Once the number of HOSPD lots has been determined and agreed to by the Planning Board then that lot figure may be increased by up to 10 20% if it is shown that construction of workforce housing units/owner occupied.
 Amend paragraph 6 to read as follows: Workforce housing units shall contain no more than three two-bedrooms.